mitsuba-renderer/drjit/docs/basics.rst

 Basics
 ======

-The remainder of this document provides a basic overview of the Enoki library.
+The remainder of this document provides a basic overview of the Dr.Jit library.
 All code snippets assume that the following lines are present:

 .. tabs::

     .. code-tab:: python

-        import enoki as ek
+        import drjit as dr

     .. code-tab:: cpp

         #include <iostream>
-        #include <enoki/array.h>
+        #include <drjit/array.h>

-        // Don't forget to include the 'enoki' namespace using namespace enoki;
+        // Don't forget to include the 'drjit' namespace using namespace drjit;

 .. note::

-    The next few sections will introduce the basics of Enoki in the context of vectorization for CPUs.
+    The next few sections will introduce the basics of Dr.Jit in the context of vectorization for CPUs.
 Later sections will discuss vectorization via :ref:`GPU arrays <gpu>` and :ref:`Automatic differentiation <autodiff>`.
 It is recommended that you read the following sections even if you are mainly